cunningham-lab/cb_and_cc/README.md

-# The continuous Bernoulli: fixing a pervasive error in variational autoencoders & The continuous categorical: a novel simplex-valued exponential family
+# The continuous Bernoulli & The continuous categorical

-This repo contains example code from [The continuous Bernoulli: fixing a pervasive error in variational autoencoders](https://arxiv.org/abs/1907.06845) (Tensorflow 1) and [The continuous categorical: a novel simplex-valued exponential family](https://arxiv.org/abs/2002.08563) (Tensorflow 2).
+This repo contains example code from [The continuous Bernoulli: fixing a pervasive error in variational autoencoders](https://arxiv.org/abs/1907.06845) (Tensorflow 1), [The continuous categorical: a novel simplex-valued exponential family](https://arxiv.org/abs/2002.08563) (Tensorflow 2), and [Uses and Abuses of the Cross-Entropy Loss: Case Studies in Modern Deep Learning](https://arxiv.org/abs/2002.08563) (Tensorflow 2).

 ## The continuous Bernoulli: fixing a pervasive error in variational autoencoders